rocky3xr/docs/masternodes/masternodes_basic/verifymnstarted.rst

 	rupaya-cli masternode status

 * If you see status **Not capable masternode: Hot node, waiting for remote activation**, you need to wait a bit longer for the blockchain to reach consensus.
-It's common to take 60 to 120 minutes before activation can be done.
+It's common to take 60 to 120 minutes before the activation can be done.

 * If you see status **MasterNode successfully started** as well as the **HotCold** output from the first command then **CONGRATULATIONS** your MasterNode Hot wallet is now successfully enabled.